WXY1427/Learn-LNS-policy/README.md

 ## Installation

-The dependencies are the same as in https://github.com/ds4dm/learn2branch
+The requirements are the same as in https://github.com/ds4dm/learn2branch